 One summer evening last year a senior SNP figure shared their rather gloomy view with me about what was likely to happen at the forthcoming general election, then expected this autumn.

-The insider was rather pessimistic about their party's prospects fearing many of its MPs would lose their seats as the public gave their verdict on that Spring's bitter leadership race and the ongoing police financial investigation, Operation Branchform.
+The insider was rather pessimistic about their party's prospects fearing many of its MPs would lose their seats as the public gave its verdict on that Spring's bitter leadership race and the ongoing police financial investigation, Operation Branchform.

 However, they declared confidently: "Labour will start to make a mess of things and then we'll bounce back at Holyrood in 2026."